Matando Cabos: Plot

-In need of assistance, Mudo contacts his friend, the legendary pro wrestler Ruben "Mascarita" (who despises being called Mascarita), and his sidekick, Tony "the Cannibal," a man-eating dwarf.
+In need of assistance, Mudo contacts his friend, the legendary pro wrestler Ruben "Mascarita" (who despises being called Mascarita), and his bodyguard, Tony "the Cannibal," a man-eating dwarf.
 Together, they devise a plan to dispose of Cabos' body by taking him to his own house, where a massive party is taking place.
 They intend to make Cabos believe that he drank himself into unconsciousness.
 After toasting to their plan's success, a fight breaks out in the bar where they are discussing their strategy.
 "Mascarita" takes on multiple opponents while Tony handles another group.
 Amidst the chaos, Jaque and Mudo make their escape, leaving Tony behind.

 Simultaneously, the kidnappers arrive at a girl's house and tie up their captive, still believing he is Cabos.
 They attempt to call Cabos' house and demand a ransom from his wife.
 However, due to confusion and the maid's repeated hang-ups, the wife interprets the calls as excuses for Cabos not attending the party and dismisses them.

 Exhausted from the bar fight, "Mascarita," Mudo, and Jaque head to Jaque's apartment to change clothes for the party.
 As Jaque selects a presentable shirt, Mudo and "Mascarita" become irritated by their neighbor's noisy bird.
 They knock on the neighbor's door to complain but receive no response.
 Just as they are about to leave, Jaque's girlfriend arrives, furious with him for standing her up and not taking her to her father's party.
 In her anger, she takes Jaque's car, unaware that Cabos is still inside.

 Finally, when Mudo and "Mascarita" hear the neighbor's voice, Mudo loses his temper and screams at him to silence the bird.
 The neighbor, known for his eccentricity, opens the door and points two guns at their faces, emphasizing his emotional attachment to the bird and warning them not to complain again.
 Jaque intervenes, urging them to leave.

-Ironically, Jaque's girlfriend is actually an ally of the kidnappers.
+Ironically, Jaque's girlfriend's friend is actually an ally of the kidnappers.
 She arrives at her friend's house and convinces her to accompany them to Cabos' party.
 The leader of the kidnappers poses as her boyfriend, and the trio makes their way to the party.
 Inside the party, a series of mix-ups occur, resulting in the accidental dumping of Cabos' friend and leaving Cabos himself in Jaque's house.
 Cabos eventually returns home and discovers his wife engaging in sexual activity with Tony.
 In a fit of rage, Cabos chases Tony, only to stumble upon his friend lying unconscious in the yard.
 Seething with anger, Cabos strikes his friend with a golf club.